ACQUISITIONS AND DISPOSITIONS

 Sicher Helicopters SAS (“Sicher”).
 On April 9, 2015, the Company contributed $3.2 million in cash for a 75% interest in Hauser Investments Limited (“Hauser”), which owns 100% of Sicher, a Colombian entity.
 In connection with the acquisition, the Company also transferred title of an AW139 helicopter to Hauser to be used in Sicher’s operations.

 The Company recorded all identifiable assets acquired and liabilities assumed at the estimated acquisition date fair value in accordance with Accounting Standards Codification (“ASC”) 805 - Business Combinations.
 This acquisition did not represent a material business combination under ASC 805.
-The acquisition of the 75% interest in Hauser resulted in the recognition of goodwill of $1.5 million and other intangible assets, comprised primarily of a Colombian air operator certificate, of $1.0 million.
+The acquisition of the 75% interest in Hauser resulted in the recognition of intangible assets, comprised primarily of a Colombian air operator certificate, of $1.2 million.
 The fair value of the noncontrolling interest was determined using a discounted cash flow analysis.
-The initial accounting for the acquisition is not complete, because the Company is still evaluating certain information used to estimate the fair values recorded including the valuations of the tangible assets, intangible assets, deferred income taxes and noncontrolling interest.

 The noncontrolling interest partner has a right to put its interest to the Company, and the Company has a right to call its partner’s 25% ownership interest, each upon the occurrence of certain events and at fair value at the time of exercise as determined by an independent accounting firm.
 As a result of this put right, the noncontrolling interest related to Hauser is recorded in the mezzanine section of the consolidated balance sheets as it does not meet the definition of a liability or equity under U.S. GAAP.

-The consolidated statements of operations for the year ended December 31, 2015, include operating revenues of $13.4 million and net loss of $1.5 million as a result of the consolidation of Aeróleo including the effects of intercompany eliminations beginning with the date of consolidation.
-The table below represents the Company’s pro forma results of operations assuming the consolidation of Aeróleo took place on January 1, 2014 (unaudited, in thousands):
+The consolidated statements of operations for the years ended December 31, 2017 and 2016, include operating revenues of $35.8 million and $29.3 million, respectively, and net loss of $3.6 million and $4.4 million, respectively, as a result of the consolidation of Aeróleo including the effects of intercompany eliminations beginning with the date of consolidation.
+The table below represents the Company’s pro forma results of operations assuming the consolidation of Aeróleo took place on January 1, 2015 (unaudited, in thousands):

 As a part of the same transaction, the Company acquired the remaining 50% ownership interest in Era do Brazil, a single purpose entity which owns one AW139 helicopter that is leased to Aeróleo.
 Era do Brazil is now a wholly-owned subsidiary.

 Capital Expenditures.
-The Company’s capital expenditures were $60.1 million, $106.7 million and $110.1 million in 2015, 2014 and 2013, respectively, and consisted primarily of helicopter acquisitions and deposits on future helicopter deliveries.
+The Company’s capital expenditures were $16.8 million, $39.2 million and $60.1 million in 2017, 2016 and 2015, respectively, and consisted primarily of helicopter acquisitions and deposits on future helicopter deliveries, spare helicopter parts, equipment and building improvements.
 The Company records helicopter acquisitions in property and equipment and places helicopters in service once completion work has been finalized and the helicopters are ready for use.
-The Company sold or otherwise disposed of property and equipment for cash proceeds of $25.3 million, $7.1 million and $65.2 million in 2015, 2014 and 2013, respectively.
-A summary of changes to our owned helicopter fleet during the years ended December 31, 2015, 2014 and 2013 were as follows:
+The Company sold or otherwise disposed of property and equipment for cash proceeds of $9.4 million, $28.6 million and $25.3 million in 2017, 2016 and 2015, respectively.
+A summary of changes to our owned helicopter fleet during the years ended December 31, 2017, 2016 and 2015 were as follows:

 The entire disclosure for long-lived, physical assets used in the normal conduct of business and not intended for resale.
 Includes, but is not limited to, accounting policies and methodology, roll forwards, depreciation, depletion and amortization expense, including composite depreciation, accumulated depreciation, depletion and amortization expense, useful lives and method used, income statement disclosures, assets held for sale and public utility disclosures.